ArachnaDude/nc-news-frontend/README.md

 ## Project Summary

-This frontend project connects to the REST API for "NC-News", a reddit-style content aggregation site.
+This frontend project was built in React, and connects to the REST API for "NC-News", a reddit-style content aggregation site.

 Users can browse articles and topics, upvote or downvote content and comments, and add or delete comments.